Archer4499/Maximum-Inscribed-Circle/README.md

 To run on windows download the Maximum-Inscribed-Circle.exe from the [Latest](https://github.com/Archer4499/Maximum-Inscribed-Circle/releases/latest) release and copy to your working folder.
 For other OSs follow the instructions in [Run python code](#Run-python-code) or [Build](#Build).

+Follow the instructions in the [Guide](/Technical%20Note%20-%20Calculation%20of%20Span%20of%20Intersection_v1.2.pdf) for the complete process, using GEM4D.

 The expected input is one or more CSV files in either the format that GEM4D exports from closed polylines, or the following simple format with a blank line separating each polygon (Note: also attempts to read other csv files if polygons are separated by non-numerical lines and the first 3 numbers in a line are x,y,z):
 ```
 poly1Point1X,poly1Point1Y,poly1Point1Z